1990 Canadian federal budget

 The Canadian federal budget for fiscal year 1990–91 was presented to the House of Commons of Canada by finance minister Michael Wilson on 20 February 1990.
 It was the second budget after the 1988 Canadian federal election.
+Main estimates were tabled in the House of Commons on 22 February 1990.

 Taxes

 The 1990 budget did not introduce a major tax change, as income taxes were reformed in prior years and the Goods and Service tax was scheduled for implementation on January 1, 1991.

 Although not part of the 1990 budget, three major tax changes are implemented as of January 1, 1991: